wp-plugins/pictcha/readme.txt

 No, Pictcha does not use cookies.

-= What happens with pingbacks and trackbacks? =

-Clickcha does not filter pingbacks and trackbacks.

 = Does Pictcha support other languages? =

 Not at the moment but the design of UTYP engine is made to learn new languages as people from different countries use it.
 Also if you wish to help with the translations of the interface please write to gilemon at nthinking.net.